Last Updated: 10/17/2023

 - Any event where alcohol is served

-How Much Is Bartenders Liability Insurance?
+How Much Is Bartender Liquor Liability Insurance From FLIP?

 What Does Bartender Liquor Liability Insurance Cover?

-- Any event where the insured is promoting or sponsoring any entertainment
+- Any event where the insured is promoting or sponsoring any entertainment.

-- Any risk that allows consumption of alcohol by employees, temporary workers, independent contractors, and volunteers during hours of employment
+- Any risk that allows consumption of alcohol by employees, temporary workers, independent contractors, and volunteers during hours of employment.

 - Any operations that continue past 2 a.m.

-- Any events that allow drinking games, drink incentives, all you can drink specials, complimentary drinks, BYOB, bottle service or self-service
+- Any events that allow drinking games, drink incentives, all-you-can-drink specials, complimentary drinks, BYOB, bottle service or self-service.

 Ashley Baker writes about marketing, business, and insurance for small business owners and entrepreneurs.